 The proliferation of large commercial vehicles to transport goods across the nation has increased the occurrence of catastrophic truck accidents.
 Because these vehicles -- like 18-wheelers and tractor trailers -- are uncharacteristically large, they have significant blind spots and generally lack the ability to stop at a moment’s notice to avoid an accident.
 Moreover, commercial vehicle drivers are often subjected to lengthy, deadline-driven delivery routes, which increases the likelihood of negligence on the road.
-If you’ve been involved in an accident with a commercial vehicle, our Los Angeles truck accident law firm can help you assess your damages and recover for your losses.
+If you’ve been involved in an accident with a commercial vehicle, our Los Angeles commercial vehicle accident lawyer can help you assess your damages and recover for your losses.

 Because of their size and scale, truck accidents often cause more serious injuries, resulting in significant medical costs and lost wages while the victim recovers.
 These accidents can also become a burden on family and friends who are often tasked with caring for the victim on their road to recovery.
 Costly vehicle repairs add to a victim’s total damages.

 Commercial vehicle accidents in California and elsewhere often involve some level of negligence, which means that the driver or the vehicle’s owner failed to take proper care when dispatching or operating the vehicle.
 Though the driver may be exercising a reasonable duty of care, the truck’s owner may have failed to properly maintain the vehicle, resulting in faulty brakes, defective tires or out-of-shape engines.
 On the other hand, a truck may be in perfect condition, but the driver may have failed to drive responsibly.
 Because any number of factors can be involved in a commercial vehicle accident, it is wise to speak with a trustworthy Los Angeles truck accident law firm who can help guide your recovery process.